Homepage Hero Triangle

 Get Credit for What You've Already Done

 At Keller, your educational and professional experience matter.
 When you consider graduate school admissions and enrollment with us, we want you to use all of your transferable skills and credits.
-Using a combination of approved transfer credits, course waivers and/or credit for professional training, you may satisfy requirements for up to six courses in a particular degree program and accelerate the journey to your Master’s Degree.
+Using a combination of approved transfer credits, course waivers and/or credit for professional training, you may satisfy multiple course requirements in a particular degree program and accelerate the journey to your Master’s Degree.

-If you have earned an advanced degree (Master’s Degree, M.D., J.D., Ph.D.), hold a CPA license or have passed applicable parts of the CPA exam, you may be eligible for course waivers.1 These waivers reduce the number of courses you must take in your Master’s Degree program at Keller.
-Eligibility is evaluated on a course-by-course basis.
+If you have earned an advanced degree (Master’s, M.D., J.D., Ph.D.), hold a CPA license or have passed applicable parts of the CPA exam, you may be eligible for course waivers.1 Those who hold a CMA certification or have passed part of the CMA exam may also be eligible for course waivers.
+These waivers reduce the number of courses you must take in your Master’s Degree program at Keller.

 Transfer Credit